eric-brechemier/i18n/README.md

     'en-GB'
     'en-US'

-The case of language tag is not relevant for comparison; language tags should be put in lower-case before comparison.
+The case of a language tag is not relevant for comparison; language tags should be put in lower-case before comparison.
 Also, the '\_' character which appears sometimes as subtag separator must be replaced with '-'.